Diplomate of American Board of Neurological Surgery

 Phone: (307) 578-1955

 Dr. Jeff Poffenbarger is the only neurosurgeon in the Bighorn Basin.
-He joined Bighorn Medical Center and began treating patients in August of 2014.
+He joined Bighorn Medical Center and began treating patients here in the Big Horn basin in August of 2014, when he moved here from Virginia.
+He lives in Wapiti, and works here, plays here, donates here, builds here, and his children go to school here.

 From the first time a colleague allowed him to scrub in on a neurological surgery, Dr. Poffenbarger knew he wanted to become a neurosurgeon.
 One glimpse of the brain – and he was hooked.